edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/cli-guidelines.md

 # Designing for command-line interfaces

 Our CLI handbook offers best practices for designing consistent, usable, and developer-friendly command-line interfaces (CLIs).
 It supports developers building CLI tools and designers collaborating on technical products.
-These guidelines particularly helpful for environments where CLI tools are the primary or critical part of the user experience, emphasizing clarity, structure, and user-centered design across command syntax, help documentation, error messaging, and interactive behaviors.
+These guidelines are particularly helpful for environments where CLI tools are the primary or critical part of the user experience, emphasizing clarity, structure, and user-centered design across command syntax, help documentation, error messaging, and interactive behaviors.

 ## Accessibility considerations